Cooper-Moreland/Basic-Onshape-CAD/README.md

 ### Description

-The second part of the castor is the fork.
+The third part of the castor is the fork.
 The first sektch was a circle which was another simple extrusion, followed by a skinny, long rectangle which I extruded and mirrored.
 I added to fillets to the first sketch and its mirror, and a third fillet which was inverted to make the first and second sketch flow into each other.
 I then created a sketch on one of the faces of the second sketch in order to create a hole in both pieces.
 The final important part I added was a long extrusion of a circle on the bottom of the fork.

 ### Evidence